-CONTRACTOR shall develop and implement a continuous quality improvement plan in accordance with Title 22, Division 6, Chapter 7.5, Section 87081, which shall include internal controls and monitoring that comply with this Contract and the Office of Management and Budget (OMB) Super-Circular.
+CONTRACTOR shall develop and implement a continuous quality improvement plan in accordance with Title 22, Division 6, Chapter 7.5, Section 87081, and ACIN No. I-48-19, Updated Child Welfare Services Continuous Quality Improvement Guidelines (see Exhibit A-1, Reference Links), which shall include internal controls and monitoring that comply with this Contract and the Office of Management and Budget (OMB) Super-Circular.

-Throughout the term of this Contract, the COUNTY will monitor the 11.1 CONTRACTOR's performance.
-Any failure by the CONTRACTOR to comply with the terms of this Contract, including any failure to meet the performance targets described on each Performance Outcome Summary which follows, may result in COUNTY's termination of the whole or any part of the Contract in accordance with Part II.
-Standard Terms and Conditions.
-Section 32.0, and/or placement of the CONTRACTOR on "Hold", "Do Not Refer", or "Do Not Use" Status or any other remedy specified in the Contract and described in Exhibit N, STRTP Contract as Investigation/Monitoring/Audit Remedies and Procedures.
+11.1 Throughout the term of this Contract, the COUNTY will monitor the CONTRACTOR's performance.
+Any failure by the CONTRACTOR to comply with the terms of this Contract, including any failure to meet the performance targets described on each Performance Outcome Summary which follows, may result in COUNTY's termination of the whole or any part of the Contract in accordance with Part II, Standard Terms and Conditions, Section 32.0, and placement of the CONTRACTOR on "Hold", "Do Not Refer", or "Do Not Use" Status or any other remedy specified in the Contract and as described in Exhibit N, Contract Investigation/Monitoring/Audit Remedies and Procedures.